christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 clauses and assumptions

+??? save assignments, positive, and negatives.
+Each element a graph

 # Graph data format

-MyDataset is implemented for the interface of `torch.utils.data.DataLoader` each batch is composed of 5 items each item is a triplet of 3 elements (A, P, N) anchor positive, negative each element is loaded with load_data
+An object `MyDataset` is implemented for the interface of `torch.utils.data.DataLoader` to deliver batches.

+Each batch is composed of 5 items, where each item is a triplet of 3 elements (A, P, N): the anchor (the formula), the positive (or satisfying) assignment, a negative assignment.
+The three elements are used in the triplet margin loss: the positive assignment has to be closer to the formula than the negative assignment in the embedding space.

-load data
-node features
-idx, features, labels
+Each elements are loaded from file with `load_data` function.
+It loads:

+- node features (each line contains the id, features, label for each node)

-features ???
+??? features
-labels ???
+??? labels

-edges
-converted into an adjacency matrix A
+- edges, converted into an adjacency matrix A, normalized with

-normalized
 $$ D^{-1} A $$

-contrary to paper
+contrary to paper explanation:

 $$ D^{-1/2} A D^{-1/2} $$

-the fact A is symetric $$ a_{i,j} = a_{j,i} $$ (undirected graph) does not mean nodes i and j have symetric roles
+The fact A is symetric $$ a_{i,j} = a_{j,i} $$ (undirected graph) does not mean nodes i and j have symetric roles.

 The original ID are remapped to 0...N in the order the features are saved.

+The return of the function composed of :
 - adj: the NxN adjacency matrix in torch sparse float tensor,
 - features: a dense float tensor with the features NxD,
 - labels: a Nx1 dense long tensor,
 - idx_train, idx_val, idx_test: NOT USED (simple range(0,N)),
 - and_children, or_children: JSON load from file

-??? idx are remapped ??
+??? and_children idx are remapped

-For each element, an embedding Q of dimension Nx100 is computed with the model, a stack of 4 Graph Convolutions $$A\cdotX\cdotW + B$$ where W are specialized depending on the type of node.
+Each element is in a graph whose embedding Q of dimension Nx100 (N number of nodes in the graph) is computed with the model, a stack of 4 Graph Convolutions $$A\cdotX\cdotW + B$$ where W are specialized depending on the type of node.

 The embedding is trained with triplet margin loss with euclidian distance, plus a regularization loss.